 This is one of the documents that list all the shipment information, with the inclusion of the type of goods being transported by trucking companies, product name, their quantity, purchase price, and business term.
 The destination of the goods is also included in the bill of lading.
 It also serves as an agreement in a contract between the freight carrier and the shipper.

-A bill of lading can serve in the place of a shipping receipt when the goods get to their final destination.
+A bill of lading can be served in the place of a shipping receipt when the goods get to their final destination.
 The shipping invoice template is also shipped along with the goods bought by the buyer, and it has to be signed by the carrier of the goods and the purchaser or receiver of the shipment.
 Bill of lading is a frequent term used in international trade.
 Lading is the process of loading a ship with cargo.

 A bill of lading serves three purposes, namely: